 - Limit your alcohol intake.

-- Adults should get 7 to 9 hours every night.
+- Adults should get 7 to 9 hours of sleep every night.

 - Cancer screening finds cancer earlier, when it is easier to treat.